-only collecting information that is needed

-- protecting personal ensuring

-the security of personal

-information in accordance wit

-- using personal information only for the purpose that it was collected.

-- Provide individuals with the right to correct their personal information if necessary.
+- only collecting information that is needed - protecting personal information - using personal information only for the purpose that it was collected. - Provide individuals with the right to correct their personal information if necessary.

 Managing impacts of access

 Examples of actions by electricity transmission companies